iocanel/java2days-sofia-2019/readme.md

     mvn quarkus:add-extension -Dextensions="io.quarkus:quarkus-reactive-pg-client"

 Ensure that postgres is up an running (see [Assets](#Assets)).
-Describe the greetings table.
+The database defines a `greeting` table that contains two fields, `lang` and `greeting`.
+Our goal is to obtain the value of the later for a given value of the former, but in a reactive way.

 Create a `PgGreetingService` that injects a `io.reactiverse.axle.pgclient.PgPool`.
-Create a method that runs a simple query like `selet * from greeting where lang='it'`.
+Create a method that runs a simple query like `select * from greeting where lang='it'`.
 From the result get the `greeting` column and return that.
 The method should return `CompletionStage<String>`.

 ```java
 client.query("select * from greeting where lang='it'").thenApply(rs->rs.iterator().next().getString("greeting"));
 ```

-As before inject the `PgGreetingService` into hello and create a different endpoint.
+As before inject the `PgGreetingService` into the `Hello` and create a different endpoint.
 In the application.properties the following properties are required:

     quarkus.datasource.url=vertx-reactive:postgresql://:5432/demo